Types of Heart Attack Symptoms: Back Pain

 An aching back is a common problem that affects a quarter of the U.S. population over a three-month period of time.
 Back pain is often related to straining from heavy lifting or poor posture, but back pain can also be a symptom of a heart attack.

 People often assume that their back pain is caused by overdoing an activity, such as weight training, gardening, or work that requires a lot of digging, lifting or twisting.
 However, there are many causes of back pain.
 Fortunately, most causes are not as serious as a heart attack.
-Other causes include:
+Other causes of back pain include:

 Back muscle spasm, sprain or strain due to overuse or injury